The Cap Rate: The First Number of Professional Investors

 Say “Hi” to the Cap Rate

 When you first enter the world of real estate investing, you’ll find a lot of new terms and acronyms.
 (Every industry likes to feel special.)
 One of the most common phrases you’ll see is “capitalization rate”.
 Or, as it is more popularly known, the “cap rate”.
-The cap rate is a simple equation.
+The cap rate equation is simple.
 Take the Net Operating Income (NOI) of the property and divide it by the property’s current value, and you get the cap rate.

 Cap Rate = Net Operating Income/Property Value